 - Encouraging small and medium-sized businesses throughout the constituency

-- Pressing for the dualling of the A21 near Pembury – which is now underway;
+- Pressing for the dualling of the A21 near Pembury – which is now complete

 - Leading the campaign to save Sevenoaks Hospital, culminating in the May 2007 decision of West Kent Primary Care Trust to secure its long-term future

-- Fighting the closure of Sevenoaks Police Station which led to a decision to open a new police centre which is now based in the SDC offices;
+- Fighting the closure of Sevenoaks Police Station which led to a decision to open a new police centre which is now based in the Sevenoaks District Council offices

-- Lobbying for better noise protection for residents living near the three motorways (M25, M20 & M26) that cut across the constituency, winning a new environmental barrier for Swanley and Swanley Village as part of the M25 widening;
+- Lobbying for better noise protection for residents living near the three motorways (M25, M20 & M26) that cut across the constituency

-- Successfully assisting hundreds of constituents who have had problems with government bureaucracy over the last 1 years.
+- Successfully assisting hundreds of constituents who have had problems with government bureaucracy over many years

-Michael runs 22 advice surgeries each year and in addition attends many local events and visits all types of organisations throughout the Sevenoaks constituency.
-He is a Vice-President of the Sevenoaks Rugby Club, has been a school governor and is a Patron of the Rockdale House Appeal, President of the RLSB, Patron of Darenth Valley Youth Music and President of the Friends of St Mary’s Sundridge.
+Throughout his time as an MP Michael ran 22 advice surgeries each year in Sevenoaks and Swanley and, in addition, attended many local events and visited all types of organisations throughout the Sevenoaks constituency.
+He has been a school governor and a Patron of the Rockdale House Appeal.
+He is President of the RSBC (formerly the RLSB), a Vice-President of the Sevenoaks Rugby Club, Patron of Darenth Valley Youth Music and President of the Friends of St Mary’s Sundridge.

 Michael was born in Scotland in 1952, and educated at Epsom College.
 He graduated with Honours MA in Classics and Ancient History from St Andrew’s University.